-A baby with hydrocephalus has extra cerebrospinal fluid (CSF) around the brain.
+- A baby with hydrocephalus has extra cerebrospinal fluid (CSF) around the brain.
 The baby's head may look larger than normal.

 - A healthcare provider may diagnose this condition during an ultrasound in pregnancy.

-- The goal of treatment is to reduce the pressure inside of your baby's head.
-This is done by draining the fluid.
+- The goal of treatment is to reduce the pressure inside your baby's head.
+This is done by draining the fluid or decreasing its production.

 - The key to treating this condition is getting it diagnosed and treated early, and avoiding infections.